Flexible Packaging Materials Buying Guide

 And, you may need to add secondary packaging to maintain the safety of your product.
-As early as possible, communicate with your suppliers aware about your budget and any financial constraints.
-It will help you save time in the material selection process.
+As early as possible, communicate with your suppliers, aware of your budget.
+Discuss any financial constraints.
+This will help you save time in the material selection process.

 About David Roberge

-Part of the outstanding Industrial Packaging team.
-I'm lucky to hang out with some of the most knowledgeable folks in the packaging industry.
-I feel even luckier to be able to share our knowledge with you.
-I love learning about and helping readers grow their brand through unique, flexible package design from the birth of the product idea, through the supply chain and to the launch and placement on the shelf or at the consumer's door.
+I am grateful for my 9 years as part of the outstanding Industrial Packaging team.
+I was able to hang out with some of the most knowledgeable folks in the packaging industry.
+I feel even luckier that I was able to share that knowledge with you.
+I love learning, hiking, and growing people and teams both personally and professionally, and helping companies grow better.